Inference with Randomized Regression Trees: Empirical Analyses

 All three methods are first fitted on the three datasets with $50\%$, $75\%$, and $100\%$ samples of the full data, with the maximum depth of the final tree as $4$, the minimum number of samples in a node to be split further as $50$, the minimum size of terminal nodes as $20$, and leave the grown tree unpruned after the stopping criterion is met.
-We set $\tau_P=\tau = c*\widehat\sigma$ for $c = 1$ for the RRT method, i.e., RRT(1) and $\gamma = 0.1$ for the UV method, i.e., UV(0.1), where $\widehat\sigma$ is the sample estimate for $\sigma$.
+We set $\tau_P=\tau = c*\widehat\sigma$ for $c = 1$ for the RRT method, i.e., RRT($1$) and $\gamma = 0.05$ for the UV method, i.e., UV($0.05$), where $\widehat\sigma$ is the sample estimate for $\sigma$.
 The confidence intervals for the means of the terminal regions are computed after model fitting.
 Finally, the predictive performance of fitted models is evaluated on the holdout testing set, measured by the MSE.

 \textbf{Empirical results and findings}.
 Table \ref{table:CI_PROMPT} summarizes the average lengths of confidence intervals for the mean of terminal nodes given by the three different methods under different subsampling proportions of the training dataset.
-Consistent with the observations in the simulation study, the proposed method produces the shortest intervals on average.
-In particular, the Tree-values method can produce much longer confidence intervals given the small sample sizes.
+Consistent with the observations in the simulation study, the proposed method produces the shortest intervals on average (see lengths highlighted in bold).
+In particular, the Tree-Values method can produce much longer confidence intervals given the small sample sizes.

-Second, Table \ref{table:MSE_PROMPT} shows all three methods have comparable MSE when validated on the test set.
-This again echoes the observations in the simulation study and confirmed that the proposed randomized procedure does not compromise the predictive power for a more powerful inference.
+Second, Table \ref{table:MSE_PROMPT} shows all three methods have similar MSE when validated on the test set, with RRT($1$) yielding the lowest MSE, highlighted in bold.
+The improved predictive power observed with added noise may be attributed to a regularization effect introduced by external randomization in this case.
+Ultimately, our finding echoes the observations in the simulation study and confirms that the proposed randomized procedure does not compromise the predictive power for a more powerful inference.

-Finally, the tree structure fitted on the full training set using RRT is provided in Figure \ref{fig:PROMPT_TREE}.
+Finally, the tree fitted on the full training set using RRT is provided in Figure \ref{fig:PROMPT_TREE}.
 The intervals shown in the terminal nodes are the confidence intervals for the corresponding node means.

 Existing literature uses the following criteria to impute depression severity levels based on PHQ scores: minimal (0–4), mild (5–9), moderate (10–14), moderately severe (15–19), and severe (20–27), \cite{kroenke2001phq}.
 Based on the confidence intervals generated for the terminal nodes, we estimated that patients with high intake PHQ scores (PHQ\_B $>$ 25) fall into the range of mild-severe depression levels (node 9).
 For patients whose intake PHQ scores are within the range of 18 to 25, those having higher basal metabolic rates (CaloriesBMR $\leq 1325.46$) are estimated to have moderate-severe depression, while those having lower basal metabolic rates are estimated to have only mild-moderately severe depression (node 7 \& 8).
 In contrast, for patients with lower intake PHQ scores (PHQ\_B $\leq$ 18), the fitted tree uses other intake survey scores to predict the 6-week PHQ score.
 For these patients, none of the corresponding terminal nodes (nodes 1-6) falls in the range of severe 6-week depression based on the confidence intervals generated for these nodes.